3Tamao3/3Tamao3/README.md

 <h3 align="left">About Myself -></h3>

 <h4>My name is Rene/Tamao!
-I am super excited to learn and explore everything!!! :D</h4>
+I am super excited to learn and explore everything in the world of programming!!! :D</h4>

 <h3 align="left">Languages / Tools -></h3>